-There are several libraries and widgets available for developers to provide a frictionless, simple experience when using Auth0.
+There are several widgets and SDKs available for developers to provide a frictionless, simple experience when using Auth0.
 Take a look below to find documentation on the tools that you need to get started!

 How Should You Implement Auth0?